LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

-.. index:: ! web API
+.. index:: !
+API, ! application programming interface, ! web API

 Web APIs
 ========

-Recall the high-level `definition of APIs <https://education.launchcode.org/intro-to-professional-web-dev/chapters/fetch-json/introduction.html#api>`_ from an earlier unit: An API is the interface that allows one application to communicate with another application. **Web APIs** are how applications communicate with other applications over a network.
+An **API**, or **application programming interface**, is a set of rules that allow one application to communicate with another application. **Web APIs** are how applications communicate with other applications over a network.
 Throughout the remainder of this chapter, we will explore web APIs and a pattern for organizing them called REST.
-Although REST may sound complicated, it is just another design pattern, like MVC.
+REST is an application design pattern, not unlike MVC.
+REST, however, relies on an abstract concept called
+*application state* that we'll cover in more detail on the following pages.
+Here, we dive what differentiates all web APIs from MVC applications.

 MVC Without the V
 -----------------

-Web APIs are similar to MVC web applications with one major distinction: Web APIs are not concerned with the presentation of data.
+Web APIs are actually similar to MVC web applications but for one major distinction: Web APIs are not concerned with the presentation of data.
 A web API encompasses the model and controller aspects of MVC, but is not responsible for the view layer.
 In a web API, the view, or presentation of data, is decoupled from the model and controller that manage and transfer data.
 This separation leads to the development of two different applications, a client (front-end) and a web API (back-end).

 The separation between client and web API provides the following benefits: